Nonequilibrium open quantum systems with multiple bosonic and fermionic environments: A hierarchical equations of motion approach: Illustrative applications

 \section{Illustrative applications}

-In this section, we illustrate the performance of the HQME approach for the combination of bosonic and fermionic environments.
+In this section, we illustrate the performance of the HEOM approach for the combination of bosonic and fermionic environments.
 To this end, we consider a basic model for the subsystem involving interacting electronic and vibrational degrees of freedom.
-The results of the numerically exact HQME method are compared to the well-established Born-Markov master equation approach (BMME).
+The results of the numerically exact HEOM method are compared to the well-established Born-Markov master equation approach (BMME).
 Explicit formulas and detailed derivations for the BMME can be found in Refs.\ \onlinecite{Breuer2007theory,Mitra2004,Haupt2006,Haertle2011}.
-The BMME is perturbative in the system-environment coupling up to the second, i.e.\ lowest non-vanishing order and assumes a separation of relaxation time-scales in the bath and the system.
+The BMME is perturbative in the system-environment coupling up to the second, i.e., lowest nonvanishing, order and assumes a separation of relaxation timescales in the bath and the system.
+The comparison allows a validation of the approximate BMME method and underlines the necessity to use numerically exact methods such as HEOM for stronger-coupling regimes.{}